 In 2008, while studying as practice-based PhD students at the University of the Arts London, MaryClare Foá, Jane Grisewood, Birgitta Hosea and Carali McCall began collaborating under the name Drawn Together on projects to address the relationship to body and presence, time and space through performance drawing.
 They completed a number of projects including exhibitions, live performances and residencies.
 Then in 2011, the group changed its name to PDC (Performance Drawing Collective), to more precisely describe our activities.
 From 2015-7 we reverted to the name Drawn Together.
 We continue to work both individually and in collaboration.
-In 2015 we decided to do away with labels and to collaborate under a combination of our surnames as Foá, Grisewood, Hosea, McCall.
+More recently, we decided to do away with labels and to collaborate under a combination of our surnames as Foá, Grisewood, Hosea, McCall.

 Tracing a dialogue with the line in their individual practice, they collectively materialise performances incorporating mark-making, animation, sound and video.
 The artists’ diverse practices intersect through the shared concerns with how performative drawing can in different ways reveal temporal and spatial understanding of place and space.
 Their personal approaches allow numerous narratives to be played out in a single location.